mitodl/open-discussions/pull_request_template.md

 #### Pre-Flight checklist

+- [ ] Screenshots and design review
+  - [ ] Add screenshots to the PR description for any changes that affect layout or styling
+  - [ ] tag @ferdi or @pdpinch for review
 - [ ] Migrations
   - [ ] Migration is backwards-compatible with current production code
 - [ ] Testing